 When you are processing the mix in mastering phases, here are a few tweaks you should pay attention to:

 - Look out for any inconsistent sounds, such as noise, distortions, misplaced vocals, and rumbles.
-Remove the unwanted sounds with EQ roll-off, noise gate, or gain automation.
+Remove the noise with EQ roll-off, noise gate, or gain automation.

 - Sometimes, it is better to go back to the mix to fix an issue instead of fixing it in the mastering stage.

 - Fix the issues of varying high frequency to avoid harsh sections in the track.
 Sometimes with hi-hats, cymbals, guitars, synths, and other instruments, the volume levels become patchy.
-Using tools like parametric EQ and De-Esser will bring down the frequencies to acceptable levels.
+Using tools like Linear Phase EQ and De-Esser will bring down the frequencies to acceptable levels.

 - Use saturation, but don’t abuse it.
 The subtle saturation and exciter tools will add the much-needed oomph to your tracks.